Both knitting and crochet are so fun! I am going to teach you basic stitches so that you can create simple craft projects.

 That is your second stitch.
 This is called chain stitch or casting on.
 You now continue with that until you have the desired width of your project.

-Second row / going back
+The second row / going back

 Insert the crochet hook into the second stitch from the right, wrap around the yarn and pull it through.
 Now, you have 2 loops on your crochet hook.